 Top ten greatest sportspeople

-The study of Sports Science is integral to the success of individual sportspeople.
+The study of sports science is integral to the success of individual sportspeople.
 Here’s a countdown of some of the world’s greatest sports superstars.

 Sir Steve Redgrave

 Widely regarded as Britain's greatest ever Olympian, the length of time that rower Sir Steve Redgrave spent at the top of his game is almost unprecedented.
 To win a gold medal at one Olympic Games is an achievement, but to win a gold medal in five consecutive Olympic Games is unheard of, and Redgrave is the only person to have done so in an endurance sport.
-Maintaining a world-class level of performance for 20 years is an outstanding achievement, and has earned Redgrave a well-deserved knighthood.
+Maintaining a world-class level of performance for 20 years is an outstanding achievement and has earned Redgrave a well-deserved knighthood.

 9.58 seconds is the record-breaking time in which Usain Bolt ran the 100 metres at the 2009 World Championships.
 In the 2008 Beijing Olympics, he won the 200 metres and 4x100 metres relay, setting world records in both.
 Four years later at the London Olympics, Bolt won gold in all three once again, setting another world record in the 4x100 metres relay.
 Bolt's unrivalled speed has helped him smash world records that some thought would never be beaten.

-American tennis superstar, Serena Williams, has won more Grand Slam singles titles than any other player – male or female – throughout the Open Era.
-Through her powerful style of play, she has revolutionised women’s tennis and has faced countless obstacles during her career – such as unwarranted criticism, racism and competition in the sport against her older sister, Venus Williams.
+American tennis superstar Serena Williams has won more Grand Slam singles titles than any other player – male or female – throughout the Open Era.
+Through her powerful style of play, she has revolutionised women’s tennis and has faced countless obstacles during her career – such as unwarranted criticism, racism and competition in the sport against her older sister Venus Williams.

-As a record three-time World Cup winner, Pelé holds the world record for the most career goals in football (an astonishing 1283 goals in 1363 games).
+As a record three-time World Cup winner, Pelé holds the world record for the most career goals in football (an astonishing 1,283 goals in 1,363 games).
 Pelé spent the vast majority of his career playing for the Brazilian club Santos, but the end of his career saw him play three seasons with the New York Cosmos.
 Pelé helped put football on the map in America and brought the sport to the masses.

 Muhammad Ali is often regarded as the greatest sportsperson of all time.
-Ali competed in some of the greatest fights in boxing history, including the Fight of the Century, Rumble in the Jungle and Thrilla in Manila.
-He was famous for his political stances, and Ali was stripped of his heavyweight title after refusing to be conscripted into the US military to fight in the Vietnam War.
+Ali competed in some of the greatest fights in boxing history, including the 'Fight of the Century', 'Rumble in the Jungle' and 'Thrilla in Manila'.
+He was famous for his political stances and was stripped of his heavyweight title after refusing to be conscripted into the US military to fight in the Vietnam War.
 Arguably more famous than all of this, however, are his timeless quotes.
 "Floats like a butterfly, sting like a bee" is among the dozens of one-liners that Ali is famous for.
 But perhaps the quote that best sums up Muhammad Ali is: "I'm not the greatest; I'm the double greatest.
-Not only do I knock 'em out, I pick the round.
+Not only do I knock 'em out, I pick the round."